 - Five years have elapsed from the date of layoff (no time restriction if the employee has over 20 years of WRS creditable service at time of layoff); or

 - The employee’s death.
 If the employee dies, the employee’s surviving spouse/domestic partner and dependents can continue to use remaining sick leave credits to pay for health insurance.

 Coverage under all other benefit plans ends according to the normal termination rules of the respective plan.

-For information about the operation of the layoff procedure, contact the Personnel Representative for your respective school, college, division or department.
+For information about the operation of the layoff procedure, please contact the Human Resources Business Partner (HRBP) for the respective school, college, division or department.

-For information regarding how to appeal a notice of layoff, contact Employment Relations in the Department of Human Resources.
+For information about how to appeal a notice of layoff, please contact the Compliance Office in the Department of Human Resources at email@example.com.